jorgegzlezprez/tenisES6/README.md

 # tenisES6
-Little tool to annotate the winners of a tennis tournament In develop, please see the dev branch.
+Little tool to annotate the winners of a tennis tournament.

+In develop, please see the dev branch.

 # Installation and run